Sebasvasquezz/Arquitecturas-Servidores-Aplicaciones/README.md

 # Simple Web Server

 This repository contains a simple multithreaded web server implemented in Java, designed to handle multiple client connections simultaneously using a fixed thread pool.
 The server listens on a specified port and responds to HTTP GET and POST requests.
-It serves static files from a predefined web root directory and includes support for custom RESTful services like "hello" and "echo".
-The server efficiently manages client connections using Java's networking APIs and concurrent programming features.
-It also includes error handling for client requests and supports basic HTTP response codes such as 200 (OK) and 404 (Not Found).
-This project is suitable for learning about concurrent server programming and basic web server functionality in Java.
+It serves static files from a predefined web root directory and includes support for custom RESTful services like "hello" and "pi".

+### Annotation-Based Implementation
+A key feature of this web server is the use of custom Java annotations to define RESTful endpoints.
+The annotations implemented in this project include:

+- `@RestController`: Applied at the class level to indicate that the class serves as a RESTful service controller.
+- `@GetMapping`: Applied to methods to specify the HTTP GET request path that the method should handle.
+- `@RequestParam`: Used to bind request parameters to method parameters, allowing for the extraction of query parameters from the request URL.

+These annotations simplify the process of mapping HTTP requests to specific methods, making the server more extensible and modular.
+The server automatically scans for annotated classes and methods, registering them as handlers for the specified endpoints.

+### Project Overview
+- **Multithreading**: The server handles multiple client connections concurrently by utilizing a fixed thread pool, ensuring that multiple requests can be processed simultaneously.
+- **Static File Serving**: It serves static files, such as HTML, CSS, and JavaScript, from a designated web root directory.
+- **RESTful Services**: Custom RESTful endpoints are supported, with built-in services like "hello" and "pi" that demonstrate the server's ability to handle dynamic content generation based on request parameters.
+- **Error Handling**: The server includes basic error handling, responding with appropriate HTTP status codes such as 200 (OK) and 404 (Not Found) depending on the request outcome.
+- **Learning Tool**: This project is ideal for those looking to learn about concurrent server programming, basic web server functionality in Java, and the use of custom annotations to build flexible and maintainable web services.

+The annotation-driven approach enhances the flexibility and readability of the codebase, making it easier to expand the server's functionality with additional services and endpoints in the future.

 ## Getting Started